 One of the most defining characteristics of Spanish human translation is the concept of context.
 In most cases, the context in a language is often implied rather than explicitly stated.
 So, without an understanding of the context, a translator will not be able to get out the message in the most effective way.
 A qualified human translator is in a better position to understand cultural norms, idioms, and most importantly, the overall purpose of the content.

 If the original document needs adjustments before translation, a human translator is able to put it in the right format.
 For instance, sometimes we handle manuals that were complied using different chunks of texts and graphics from different documents.
-In this case, we have to sort out the overlaps to simplify for the end user before we even translate to Spanish.
+In this case, we have to sort out the overlaps to simplify for the end user before we even start working on the translation project.
 Basically, this is how we can simplify and deliver your technical message to your Spanish audience.

 If your content needs to be the most nuanced and accurate, then the effort and cost of engaging professionals to translate to Spanish are highly justified.
 Some people may prefer using a machine to translate to Spanish, then use post-editing, where a human translator will review and improve the machine-translated output.
 But remember that sometimes the message might need to be restructured to fit an audience.
 So rather than trying to translate an engineering manual by yourself, which could end in disaster, it is always smart to engage professional translators for the task.